-Patients typically describe their pain as a severe, sharp-shooting, electric-like-shock pain that lasts a few seconds to 2 minutes and occurs multiple times during the day.
-The pain is triggered by stimuli that would not normally cause pain such as brushing teeth, washing face, applying make-up or touching a tooth.
+Patients typically describe their pain as a severe, sharp-shooting, electric-like-shock pain that lasts a few seconds to two minutes and occurs multiple times during the day.
+The pain is triggered by stimuli that would not normally cause pain such as brushing teeth, washing face, applying makeup or touching a tooth.

-50% of patients have a trigger spot that once they touch triggers their pain.
+50% of patients have a trigger spot that, once touched, triggers their pain.
 Some patients may experience remission periods: days to years during which little or no pain occurs.

 Classical trigeminal neuralgia is caused by compression of the trigeminal nerve by an overlying blood vessel.
 This leads to deformation of the nerve which alters the conduction of nerve impulses.

 Secondary trigeminal neuralgia results when the painful symptoms are caused by other conditions that affect the trigeminal nerve such as multiple sclerosis or invasive brain tumors that trap the nerve against adjacent structures.

 In idiopathic trigeminal neuralgia, no identifiable cause for the symptoms would be detected.

 The diagnosis is based on a detailed clinical history and examination.
 The clinical history will include multiple questions about the location, quality, duration, frequency of the pain.
 Aggravating and alleviating factors that influence the pain will also be noted.

 The clinical examination will include a general examination of the head and neck, a cranial nerve evaluation, a musculoskeletal evaluation, and a dental examination.

 An MRI of the brain is typically recommended to verify if there is impingement of the trigeminal nerve by an artery and to rule out other disorders that can present with features similar to trigeminal neuralgia such as brain tumor and multiple sclerosis.